EKGF/ekg-method/docs/objective/know-what-the-business-wants.md

+---
+title: Know what the business wants & why
+authors:
+- Jacobus Geluk
+hide:
+- toc
+---
-# Know what the business wants
+# Know what the business wants & why

 Know exactly what the business --- the customer or product owner
 --- really needs, short-, mid- and long-term.